Mike-Nahmias/Multi-WP-Script/README.md

   - This script will delete any folders in that directory that don't match the user list
   - Files are fine to have there
   - If you need to have other folders in apache's root directory, you will need to add additional code in the script for error checking
     - To get around this you need to add another nested if/else on line 88.
 This would basically be: if folder name matches (folder_to_keep or another_folder_to_keep) then do nothing.
-Otherwise, continue with commands to remove everything.
+Else, continue with commands to remove everything.
+    - Also, if you have additional folders in the Apache root directory that you want to keep, you will need to change the  variable "html".
+For example, say you have 2 other folders in /var/www/html/ that you don't want to be deleted.
+After the value of "html" is assigned on line 74, you will need to subtract 2 from that variable so it has only the number of folders that are/were students' folders.

 What these scripts do in detail: